 What Types of Baking Sheets Should You Avoid?

-If you’re in the market for a new baking sheet, there are some types that you should avoid.
+If you’re in the market for new bakeware, there are some types that you should avoid.
 Specifically those with nonstick coatings and aluminum.

-We generally avoid anything that’s marketed as “non-stick” (more on that below), but if your baking sheet is non-stick (and you’re not planning to get a new one), don’t use metal utensils on it.
-This may scratch off some of the coatings and allow chemicals to leech into your food.
+I generally avoid anything that’s marketed as “non-stick” (more on that below), but if your cookie sheets and cake pans are non-stick (and you’re not planning to replace them), don’t use metal utensils.
+This may scratch the coating and allow it to flake into your food.

-So if you’re baking something in the oven at 450°F and you’re using something nonstick, it’s best to use a non-stick baking sheet with wooden or silicone utensils.
+So if you’re baking something in the oven at 450°F and you’re using something nonstick, it’s best to use wooden or silicone utensils.

 Some people may also want to avoid aluminum baking sheets since aluminum has been linked to various health problems.